CentaurusInfra/arktos/docs/setup-guide/multi-node-dev-scale-up-cluster.md

-# How to Setup a Dev Cluster of multi-nodes with flannel in two modes
+# How to Setup a Scale-UP Dev Cluster of multi-nodes with flannel in two modes

 It may be desired to setup a dev cluster having one or more worker nodes in order to play with comprehensive features of Arktos.
 The simple and easy-to-use arktos-up.sh feels short in this case; this doc describes the minimum effort to run a cluster having 1 master node and extra worker nodes joining after the master is up.